SnowballSH/SnowballSH/README.md

 </p>

 ## I like to remake and visualize cool things.
 For example, custom programming languages, algorithm visualizations, chess engine, etc.!
-## I am the author of the world's top 50 strongest open-source chess engine, Avalanche.
+## I am the author of one of the world's 30 strongest open-source chess engine, Avalanche.
 ## See more about me on [my website](http://snowballsh.github.io/)!

 ### Programming Languages I am excellent at: